Introduction to A Streetcar Named Desire

 iii.
 Its grey front stood out well from the background of a rookery, whose cawing tenants were now on the wing: they flew over the lawn and grounds to alight in a great meadow, from which these were separated by a sunk fence, and where an array of mighty old thorn trees, strong, knotty, and broad as oaks, at once explained the etymology of the mansion’s designation.
 (Chapter-XII)

-These examples show as if the watches and the trees have feelings and life of their own.
+These examples show that the watches and the trees have feelings and lives of their own.

 - Setting: The setting of the play, A Streetcar Named Desire, is in the Downtown of New Orleans city in the French Quarter area.

-- Simile: The play shows a good use of various similes such as,
+- Simile: The play shows good use of various similes such as,

 And when he comes back I cry on his lap like a baby.
 (Scene-One)